rgierczak/game-puzzle/README.md

 # puzzle

-> :game: The numeric puzzle.
+> :video_game: The numeric puzzle.

 ## How to play ?